DataDog/integrations-core/redisdb/README.md

 _Available for Agent versions >6.0_

 Collecting logs is disabled by default in the Datadog Agent.
-To enable it, see [Kubernetes log collection documentation][13].
+To enable it, see the [Kubernetes log collection documentation][13].

 Then, set [Log Integrations][20] as pod annotations.
 This can also be configure via [a file, a configmap, or a key-value store][24].